pingcap/docs/tidb-cloud/serverless-tier-limitations.md

 ## General limitations

-- For each TiDB Cloud account, you can create one complimentary Serverless Tier cluster during the beta phase.
-To create a new Serverless Tier cluster, you need to delete the existing one first.
+- For each TiDB Cloud account, you can create a maximum of five complimentary Serverless Tier clusters during the beta phase.
 - Each Serverless Tier cluster has the following limitations:
     - The storage size is limited to 5 GiB (logical size) of OLTP storage and 5 GiB (logical size) of OLAP storage.
     - The compute resource is limited to 1 vCPU and 1 GiB RAM.